MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-prerequisites.md

 - A Transport Layer Security (TLS) certificate for the Linux server to secure connections from devices to the Tunnel Gateway server.
 - Devices that run Android or iOS/iPadOS.

-Prerequisites you’ll configure include preparing your network, firewalls, and proxy to support the use of the Microsoft Tunnel.
+Prerequisites you'll configure include preparing your network, firewalls, and proxy to support the use of the Microsoft Tunnel.

 After configuring prerequisites, we recommend you then run the [readiness tool](#run-the-readiness-tool) to help validate that your environment is well configured for a successful installation.